nmeaney/es6-notes/es6_destructuring.md

 ##### Destructuring & Default Values

-Destructuring can provide default values to variables.
+Destructuring can provide default values to function arguments.

 ```js
 // The first variable has a default value of 'Bill'